mem48/geocompr/main.md

 <p class="caption">(\#fig:africa-buff)Subset of the `africa` data selected based on their intersection with a circle 20 degrees in radius with a center point at 0 degrees longitude and 0 degrees latitude.</p>
 </div>

-Note that countries that only just touch the giant circle are selected such as the large country at the north of plot (Algeria).
+Note that countries that just touch the giant circle are selected such as Algeria (the large country at the north of plot).
 `st_relates()` includes countries that only touch (but are not within or overlapping with) the selection object.
 Other spatial subsetting operations such as `st_within()` are more conservative, as shown in section \@ref(topological-relations).

-Before we progress to explore the differences between different spatial subsetting operations, it is worth seeing alternative ways to achieve the same result, to deepen understanding of what is going on 'under the hood' (vital for developing advanced geocomputation applications).
+Before we progress to explore the differences between different spatial subsetting operations, it is worth seeing alternative ways to achieve the same result, to deepen understanding of what is going on 'under the hood' (which in turn is vital for developing advanced geocomputation applications).
 The second way to reproduce the subsetting operation illustrated in Figure \@ref(fig:africa-buff) simply involves expanding the operation over 2 lines: